mikegaven/odin-recepies/README.md

 Topic: Recipes that focuses on Adobo style cooking.
 * Chicken Adobo
 * Pork Adobo
-* Chick and Pork Adobo
+* Chicken and Pork Adobo

 More power to The Odin Project